FrostyNick/FrostyNick/README.md

 - Primarily developing on the Linux Desktop with some Windows and MacOS knowledge.
 - Fun fact: I like to snowboard and ice skate.
 - There's a lot of code I should upload here.
 Maybe one day...
 - I've created CSS userstyles in the past such as a [YouTube anti-distraction](https://userstyles.world/style/1651/youtube-anti-distraction) style before I knew that [Unhook](https://unhook.app/ "Unhook - Remove YouTube Recommended Videos and More") existed.
-Other styles are on [my userstyles.org profile](https://userstyles.org/users/639166).
+Other styles I created are on [uso.kkx.one](https://uso.kkx.one/browse/styles/?search=%40639166).
 Note this requires something to inject (CSS) user styles such as the [Stylus](https://github.com/openstyles/stylus#releases) extension.
+Also ⚠️ warning: Please do not attempt to view my profile on userstyles.org or use the Stylish (Stylus is safe) web extension.
+They have been known to have collected people's search history and may be doing so to this day.

 <!--
 Certified in Minecraft.
 Not.